Ze Han

 Working Papers

-1. Han, Ze, Helen V. Milner, and Kris James Mitchener.
-The Deep Roots of American Populism (under review).
+1. Han, Ze, Helen Milner, and Kris Mitchener.
+The Deep Roots of American Populism (Revise and Resubmit, Journal of Economic History).

 3. Han, Ze.
-How State Legislators Respond to Chinese Ownership of U.S. Agricultural Land (under review).
+Fortune or Fear: State Legislators’ Responses to Chinese Ownership of U.S. Agricultural Land (Revise and Resubmit, International Studies Quarterly).